seydev27/seydev27/README.md

 ### 👩‍💻 What I'm Doing Now
 - Researching human-centered systems through AI & HCI
 - Building front-end projects with accessibility in mind
-- Applying Python in AI, HCI, and cognitive modeling work
+- Learning to apply Python in AI, HCI, and cognitive modeling work

 ---